Russia's war spurs corporate exodus, exposes business risks

 “This is like going into business with the Manson family,” O’Rourke said, referring to the followers of cult leader Charles Manson.
 “You honestly do not want your name associated with those people, and it’s probably not going to cost you that much to disinvest.”

-Ikea suspended Russian operations and paused Russian exports and imports, along with neighboring ally Belarus.
-The Swedish home furnishings giant said, “The war has had a huge human impact” and resulted “in serious disruptions to supply chain and trading conditions.”
+Ikea suspended operations at its 17 Russian stores and paused exports and imports.
+The Swedish furniture giant said, “The war has had a huge human impact” and resulted “in serious disruptions to supply chain and trading conditions.”

 Fast fashion brand H&M paused sales in Russian stores, expressing concern about the “tragic developments.”
 Nike said on its Russian website it can’t guarantee deliveries.